skift-org/skift/manual/meta/building.md

  - libmpfr-dev
  - texinfo

-You can run the following command on ubuntu:
+You can run the following commands to install the dependencies on different distros:

 ```sh
 # On Debian or Debian-based distributions